numfocus/outreachy-contributions-2023/README.md

 Our project focuses on Open Source Governance Models.

-## Definition of Governance Model:
+## Definition of a Governance Model:

 In open-source software projects, the rules and customs that define who gets to do what, how they are supposed to do it and when is called a project’s "governance model."
 Understanding a project's governance model can help you make a successful, positive contribution to a project.